-financial distress

-when cash on hand is insufficient to pay for current liabilities loan default miss one payment and it's over.

-acceleration provision

-when a firm defaults on just one payment then all future payments are due immediately.

-cross default provision

-one late payment on one loan causes all loans to go into default foreclosure the legal process where lenders collect and take stuff from you

-This is the house I grew up in in Mississauga, Canada.
+I RULE. ver ures fail? financial distress when cash on hand is insufficient to pay for current liabilities loan default miss one payment and it's over. acceleration provision when a firm defaults on just one payment then all future payments are due immediately. cross default provision one late payment on one loan causes all loans to go into default foreclosure the legal process where lenders collect and take stuff from you This is the house I grew up in in Mississauga, Canada.
 On the left is a picture of my friend's house.
 A wonderful family lived there that owned a few amazing Portuguese delis.
 Unfortunately my friend's father didn't set up an LLC.
 The restaurants were in his name.
-As a result, when he missed just ONE payment, the bank took his house and everything in it.
-Bastards.
-They even changed the lock on the door.
-PLEASE protect your family and hire a lawyer when you start a company.
+As a result, when he missed just LLC protects your family. equity rules.

+hire a lawyer when you start a company.
 She/he will register your company for you so that your family is protected.